vagnes/go-cli-tutorial/README.md

 exit status 2
 ```

-The error is expected as we are looping over a silce of strings, which are the arguments stored in os.Args, and there are only three arguments; the first argument being the name of the program itself, and the "foo" and "bar" supplied by us in the terminal.
+The error is expected as we are looping over a slice of strings, which are the arguments stored in os.Args, and there are only three arguments; the first argument being the name of the program itself, and the "foo" and "bar" supplied by us in the terminal.
 This can be easily fixed by finding the number of strings in os.Args, by doing the following.

 ref.
 1-3